dwindsor/bpf-self-sabotage/README.md

 This structure allows userspace applications to convey a wide range of parameters and configurations to the kernel when performing eBPF operations.
 The versatility and flexibility of struct `bpf_attr` are key to the powerful capabilities of eBPF.

 ### The Attack: Rewriting bpf Programs as No-Op Slides
-In this attack, the adversary hooks the `sys_bpf` kernel functio, which is used to service userspace `bpf(2)` system calls, to alter the behavior of eBPF programs.
-By doing so, they can effectively nullify specific eBPF programs by rewriting their instructions to be effective no-op operations.
+In this attack, the adversary hooks the `sys_bpf` kernel function to alter the behavior of eBPF programs. `sys_bpf` is the kernel function used to service userspace `bpf(2)` system calls.
+By doing so, they can effectively nullify specific eBPF programs by rewriting their instructions to be no-ops.

 Here’s a rough outline of how it works:

 1. Hook `sys_bpf`: Place a hook on `sys_bpf` via the `sys_enter` tracepoint.
 Other attachment types are possible, but tracepoints have wider support.